Perkedel/Lah-Mboh/docs/Lore.md

 ## Reality Check

+> A: Joel made Vent Mod PK3?
+No way!
+I thought he done himself something after that incident..
+>
+> B: No, impossible.
+He know that goes to hell.
+And even refuse to trust psychiatrist to help him cope alive, only his mom.
+I do not understand his intention nor how his work idea, but it's best to leave him alone & help him build this Will Letter (Surat Wasiat), for his descendants.

 While as usual this is a fictional story in Perkedel Cinematic Universe, as always, part of IRL elements are ported to here, especially from Joel himself.
 Yes, it's real.
 He was betrayed by his former friends irl, after went into breaking point in his beloved community, where other members kept hating him for no reason.
 The vent room only brings backlash instead of pity & support by those entitled people who claimed to know everything about *social protection*, when in reality, they don't know enough.
 Infact noone knows at all.

 Based on True Story.
 Other IRL parts ported may includes real social condition during first & second part of Century 21st & perhaps until late before going into 22nd.

 ## Extra

-Don't worry, the Harrassers are fine, we've ressurrected them directly in Judgement realm.
+Don't worry, the OG Harrassers are fine, we've ressurrected them directly in Judgement realm.

 Just be careful, `sudo rm -rf /` No preserve root (The skill Lancaster used) is the worst idea ever.
 Under any circumstances should you never ever touch nor think about it.
 Lucky Surreal Blender Meme always backs up, & Lancaster did unmounted everything & disabled every network adapters before he do this.